7 Gambas Crescent, #09-09, Ark@Gambas, Singapore 757087 ♦ Reservation : +65 6417 9690

 After giving birth, you can take some actions to reduce the risk of uterine prolapse:

 During the confinement period, you can book postnatal massages as part of your postnatal care.
-You must take note that postnatal massage is different from the usual relaxation massage.
+You must note that postnatal massage differs from the usual relaxation massage.

 A professional and qualified therapist who is well-trained in performing postnatal massage will focus on massaging your uterus.
 Postnatal massage helps the discharge of lochia in your uterus.

-At the same time, it speeds up your body and uterus recovery and eases the discomforts of your body.
+At the same time, it speeds up your body and uterus recovery and eases your body’s discomforts.

 Avoid Heavy Lifting

-You should avoid heavy lifting and use correct posture when lifting, especially when you are carrying your baby.
+You should avoid heavy lifting and use correct posture, especially when carrying your baby.
 When lifting things, you can pack them in smaller quantities.

-Meanwhile, use a trolley instead of a basket when you shop, and seek assistance when you need to carry heavy items.
+Meanwhile, use a trolley instead of a basket when you shop, and seek assistance when carrying heavy items.

 Do Kegel Exercises

-Other than that, you can perform a healthier lifestyle by starting with pelvic floor muscle training such as kegel exercises.
-Perform kegel exercise regularly as it can strengthen your pelvic muscle.
+Other than that, you can live a healthier lifestyle by starting with pelvic floor muscle training, such as kegel exercises.
+Perform kegel exercises regularly, as they can strengthen your pelvic muscle.

 Meanwhile, some yoga centres provide postnatal yoga classes.
-Postnatal yoga especially focuses on promoting your body recovery after giving birth.
+Postnatal yoga especially focuses on promoting your body’s recovery after giving birth.

-While welcoming a new member in your family, don’t forget about your postnatal care.
-It’s important for you to take care of your body before and after giving birth to your baby.
+While welcoming a new family member, don’t forget about your postnatal care.
+You need to take care of your body before and after giving birth to your baby.

 Closing Words

 Remember to get assistance and advice from professionals for a smoother postnatal recovery.
-They can help you answer those burning questions like how does a prolapsed uterus affect pregnancy or can you get pregnant with a prolapsed uterus…or even what a pregnancy with existing prolapse will be like.
-These questions are best left to the professionals like how massages are best left to our PNSG massage therapists!
+They can help you answer those burning questions like how a prolapsed uterus affects pregnancy or can get pregnant with a prolapsed uterus…or even what a pregnancy with existing prolapse will be like.
+These questions are best left to the professionals, such as how massages are best left to our PNSG massage therapists!